Treraer/SIIGE-Simple-Intuitive-Inky-Game-Engine/README.md

   * EXP System
   * Leveling System
 * Inventory System
+* System that reveals stats of enemies depending on Wisdom of the character

 # Planned Features and those which I am thinking about (Inky):

+* Shop System (Planned/Thought about)
+* Luck bases Crits (Planned)
+* Having different types of monsters in the same map
 * Implement treasure pool to get items after a treasure has been found on the map
 * Split all files, functions, etc. to their own files for better readability?
+(Done/Planned for all following files)

 # Wishfull thinking when it comes to features (help appreciated):